gty3/python_nq/README.md

 ![Product Screenshot](https://raw.githubusercontent.com/gty3/dom-img/main/nq_1s_2m.png)

 This project serves as an educational experiment.
 It analyzes trading activity among the 100 stocks that comprise the Nasdaq 100 and creates a dataframe of trades based on NQ bid/ask.
-This dataframe is then visualized with `mplfinance`.
+This dataframe is then overlayed on a candlestick chart.

 ### Built With
 * [![Python](https://img.shields.io/badge/Python-20232A?style=for-the-badge&logo=python&logoColor=61DAFB)](https://www.python.org/)